Setup and Orientation

 Data Distillery Wikibase Environment

-If you are working with processes that interface with the Data Distillery Wikibase you may find it useful to set the following additional environment variables:
+If you are working with read-oriented processes that interface with the Data Distillery Wikibase, point gkc at the tracked meta-wikibase config file.

 Then verify command availability and connectivity: